Champaign County, City of Champaign, UIUC, and Parkland Community College: remove your AI surveillance cameras NOW!

 Who does Flock Safety share data with?

 While Flock Safety and local police often claim that data sharing is strictly a "local decision," the reality of Flock’s sprawling, interconnected network tells a different story.
-Officially, Champaign Police have shared access to their ALPR data with dozens of other departments, ranging from local campus police to the Illinois State Police, and even out-of-state agencies like the Chesterfield County Police Department in Virginia.
+Officially, Champaign Police have shared access to their camera network with dozens of other departments, ranging from local campus police to the Illinois State Police, and even out-of-state agencies like the Chesterfield County Police Department in Virginia.

 However, the sharing goes much deeper than local agreements.
 Flock’s standard contracts often grant the company a perpetual, royalty-free, worldwide license to use, reproduce, and distribute local agency data for broad "crime-prevention efforts".
 Furthermore, Flock integrates its database with the Regional Information Sharing Systems (RISS)—a massive, federally-funded data-sharing network.
 Five of the six regional RISS centers have direct access to the Flock database, effectively acting as a backdoor that allows thousands of federal, state, and international agencies to access local data.
 Because of these overarching networks and features like "National Lookup," Illinois Flock data has already been improperly accessed by U.S. Customs and Border Protection (CBP) and an out-of-state Texas sheriff who was tracking a woman seeking an abortion.